Law students focus on firm culture, experience as Summer Associates

 Stacie Damazo found what she was hoping for when she accepted an offer from Dunn Carney for her 2018 Summer Associate experience.
-The 3L from Lewis and Clark Law School wanted experience with a strong litigation firm, exposure to business transactional work and a friendly environment where she felt comfortable asking questions.
+Then a 3L from Lewis and Clark Law School, Stacie wanted experience with a strong litigation firm, exposure to business transactional work and a friendly environment where she felt comfortable asking questions.
+That’s what she got.

 During her 10-week internship, she attended depositions, a mediation, closing arguments and oral arguments with different litigators, and volunteered with a firm business partner at the pro bono Small Business Clinic.
-A client there asked for help transferring a franchise agreement and the project lasted much of the summer.
-The experience brought to life what Stacie had learned in her business law class and confirmed her interest in litigation.
+A client there asked for help transferring a franchise agreement, a project that lasted much of the summer and brought to life what Stacie had learned in business law classes.
+It also confirmed her interest in litigation.

 “Never say no,” she advises future summer associates.
 “Be open to every project.”